ossobv/proxmove/README.rst

                             use alternate configuration inifile
       -n, --dry-run         stop before doing any writes --bwlimit MBPS        limit bandwidth in Mbit/s
+      --skip-disks          do the move, but skip copying of the disks; implies --skip-start
-      --version             show program's version number and exit
+      --skip-start          do the move, but do not start the new instance --version             show program's version number and exit

     Cluster aliases and storage locations should be defined in ~/.proxmoverc (or